jsm28/c-issues-convert/out_formatted/issue0345.md

 scope of a parameter name is already covered in the C standard, outside of 6.9.1p9.
 Therefore, I suggest modifying 6.9.1p9 as indicated:

 > Each parameter has automatic storage duration.
-Its identifier is an lvalue~~,
+Its identifier is an lvalue<del>,
 > which is in effect declared at the head of the compound statement that
 > constitutes the function body (and therefore cannot be redeclared in the
-> function body except in an enclosed block)~~.
+> function body except in an enclosed block)</del>.
 The layout of the storage for
 > parameters is unspecified.

 Additionally, if desired, add a footnote at the point of the deletion:

-> <u>A parameter identifier cannot be redeclared in the function body except in an
+> <ins>A parameter identifier cannot be redeclared in the function body except in
-> enclosed block.</u>
+> an enclosed block.</ins>

 #### Question 2